“ICNS – Renovating the Global Air Transportation System”

-The 2010 Integrated Communications Navigation and Surveillance (ICNS) Conference, jointly sponsored by government, civil and military, and industry, addresses long term research and development and early implementation of integrated CNS technologies needed to Enable NextGen.
+The 2011 Integrated Communications Navigation and Surveillance (ICNS) Conference addresses long term research and development as well as early implementation of integrated CNS technologies needed to enable NextGen and SESAR.

 - Performance-Based ATM

 - Trajectory Based Operations

 - Future Communications

 - Surveillance and Situational Awareness